 Read Your Contract of Carriage

-Your contract of carriage will also spell out which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
-Depending on the airline, this list might include jewelry, cameras, prescription medications, sports equipment, computers, artwork and many other items.
-Consider shipping some of these items via an insured carrier rather than packing them in your checked baggage if you must have them with you on your trip and cannot hand-carry them.
+Your contract of carriage will also identify which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
+Depending on the airline, this list could include jewelry, cameras, prescription medications, sports equipment, computers, artwork and many other items.
+Consider shipping some of these items via an insured carrier rather than packing them in your checked baggage if you cannot hand-carry them.

 Understand the Montreal Convention